emmademareywilliams/stage/Notice/php/phpNotions.md

   * `type="text"` creates a textbox
   * `type="submit"` creates a submit button

+> In the declaration of the form, we can also put `step=0.0..01` if we want the HTML code to handle a floating number with a given number of decimals.
+By default, `type="number"` only handles integers.

 Then, we must get the information from the user in the PHP script:
 ```
 <?php $_GET["name"] ?>